tarwn/lessthandot-hugo/blogs/content/posts/2011-12-20-continuous-delivery-project-deploy-and.md

 ## Next Steps

-With the Continuous Integration stage of the delivery pipeline built, it&#8217;s time to start focusing on the later steps of the process.
+With the Continuous Integration stage of the delivery pipeline built, it's time to start focusing on the later steps of the process.
 The next post will introduce an automated interface job that picks up where the Continuous Integration stage leaves off to execute a set of Selenium + Nunit tests against a freshly deployed copy of the website.

 <ul class="thelist">
   <li>